By Ian Lurie

 Note: I have a slide deck, too!
 It’s not stand-alone, but it works pretty well in parallel with this article.
 See it here: On Slideshare

-If you’re a digital marketer, I have one question: Ever been fired?
+If you’re a digital marketer, you’ve been fired.

-If the answer is ‘yes,’ welcome to the club.
-In 20 years as a marketer, I’ve had, well, let’s just say I have a lot of experience being on the wrong end of the oh-so-awkward “You guys are great, but we’ve decided to seek another direction” call.
+Welcome to the club.
+In 20+ years as a marketer, I’ve had, well, let’s just say I have a lot of experience being on the wrong end of the oh-so-awkward “You guys are great, but we’ve decided to seek another direction” call.

 I refer to the ‘client’, ‘boss’ and ‘employer’ throughout this guide.
 They all mean the same thing: The person paying you to do your job.